 - Explosively thrust your hips forward to propel both kettlebells to the desired height before allowing them to swing back to the starting position.
 We recommend capping the range of motion at chest height, as launching two heavy weights into the overhead position could be problematic if you don’t have 100% control.

-- Cycle into the next rep. Repeat as needed.
+- Cycle into the next rep, and repeat as needed.

 Performing double kettlebell swings in the gym is a total boss move, but you’ll look foolish, and risk injury, if you’re still sorting out how to do a single kettlebell swing with excellent form.